sj14/dbbench/README.md

 DROP TABLE dbbench_simple;
 ```

-In this script, we exemplary create and delete the table manually, thus we will pass the `-noinit` and `-noclean` flag, which would otherwise create these default tables for us:
+In this script, we create and delete the table manually, thus we will pass the `-noinit` and `-noclean` flag, which would otherwise create this default table for us:

 ``` text
 dbbench -type sqlite -script scripts/sqlite_bench.sql -iter 1000 -noinit -noclean